morganstanley/testplan/doc/en/trace.rst

     $ python test_plan.py --watch-lines changed_lines.json

-By default this list of impacted tests will be printed to the standard output, but you can certainly specify the output file with "--output-impacted-tests":
+By default this list of impacted tests will be printed to the standard output, but you can certainly specify the output file with ``--output-impacted-tests``:

 .. code-block:: bash

-    $ # assuming we already got a valid "changed_lines.json"
+    $ # assuming we already have a valid "changed_lines.json"
     $ python test_plan.py \
     $   --watch-lines changed_lines.json \
     $   --output-impacted-tests tests_need_attention